thycotic/ss-docs/architecture/secret-server-example-architectures/index.md

 - ss-aoag.company.com: 1433 (created as part of SQL AlwaysOn configuration):

   -  ss-aoag.company.com computer object/virtual IP.
    - Two virtual IP addresses may be required as part of this configuration.

-- Windows failover cluster object (created as part of Windows failover clustering configuration):
+  -  ss-aoag.company.com computer object/virtual IP.
    - Computer object/virtual IP.

   - Two additional virtual IP addresses may be required as part of Windows failover cluster for single site design for the network configuration of the failover cluster.